 The Microsoft Teams Toolkit enables you to create custom Teams apps directly within the Visual Studio integrated development environment (IDE).
 The Microsoft Teams toolkit guides you through the process and provides everything you need to build, debug, and launch your Teams app.

 Make sure that the ASP.NET and web development module has been added to your Visual Studio instance.
-You can check by following the steps in the Modify Visual Studio by adding or removing workloads and component documentation.
+For more information, see Modify Visual Studio by adding or removing workloads and components.

 Install the Teams Toolkit

 The Microsoft Teams Toolkit for Visual Studio is available for download from the Visual Studio Marketplace or directly from the Extensions menu within Visual Studio.

 Set up a new Teams project

 - Search for Microsoft Teams App and select Next.

 - In the Configure your new project, enter the Project name, Location, and Solution name.